 Illustrations of Practice - Harrison School – ACT

-Australian Government, Department of Education, Science and Training, 2004, Gifted and Talented Education: Professional development package for teachers, GERRIC, University of New South Wales, http://foi.deewr.gov.au/collections/gifted-education-professional-development-package (accessed October 2012).
+Australian Government, Department of Education and Training, 2004, Gifted and Talented Education: Professional development package, https://docs.education.gov.au/collections/gifted-education-professional-development-package (accessed January 2017)

 Bloomberg, K., West, D., Johnson, H. & Iacono, T., 2009, The Triple C: Checklist of communication competencies, SCOPE Victoria.